 If you are considering collaborative mediation to resolve a dispute, you should consult with an experienced mediator to learn more about the process and whether it is right for your situation.

 The last straw where the parties cannot agree on certain outcomes of the divorce, and their attorneys present their case before a judge whose word is then final in the decision-making process.

-If you live in the San Fernando Valley, hiring a Family Law Firm like Leon F. Bennett in Woodland Hills can more smoothly navigate the choppy waters of divorce.
+If you live in the San Fernando Valley, hiring a Family Law attorney in Woodland Hills, CA like Leon F. Bennett can more smoothly navigate the choppy waters of divorce.
 A legal divorce specialist can paint the broader picture of the large and small details entailed in ending a marriage.

 No matter which divorce strategy is chosen, it’s wise to understand all the issues that could arise for the need of negotiating and start with a prepared list of things that both parties will need whether they settle out of court or in front of a judge.

 Step 1 – Protect Yourself, Your Children and Your Finances

 If a spouse has a tendency for a bad temper or, worse, has shown a propensity for violence in the past, make sure the children and even pets are located in a safe place with adult supervision.
 A place like a parent’s house or with a trusted friend would be ideal.

 If there is a chance for violence it would be wise to meet with a family lawyer and look into obtaining a domestic violence restraining order.